http2/http2.github.io/index.md

 **Editorial issues** can be resolved by the editors without consultation with the group, although sometimes an editor will poll the group for advice.

+Additionally, some issues are marked as **liaison issues**.
+This means that we don't expect to resolve these on our own, but might reference (or even require) the results of work elsewhere.